Study Results: Should You Invest in a Professionally Written Resume?

 Setting up the study

-Under the direction of zhaus, a Brooklyn-based consulting firm that champions a data-centered and validated learning approach to product development, a two-part study was performed to answer two critical questions:
+Under the direction of Zhaus, a Brooklyn-based consulting firm, a two-part study was performed to answer two critical questions:

 Part one: The recruiters

-One hundred and fifty-seven talent acquisition professionals (recruiters), all of whom possessed at least five years of experience and were familiar with New York City's talent market, were asked to review three candidate resumes, one at a time, and then answer the same four questions:
+157 talent acquisition professionals (recruiters), all of whom possessed at least five years of experience and were familiar with New York City's talent market, were asked to review three candidate resumes and then respond in four areas:

 The study was presented randomly in three versions.
 In each version of the survey, recruiters were shown the same three anonymized candidates; two of the candidates were presented using the self-written (DIY) version of their resumes, while the remaining candidate was presented using TopResume's professionally written version.